rbisdorff/Digraph3/docSphinx/tutorial.rst

 In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asysmmetric and symmetric parts of an outranking digraph (see introduction tutorial of the :py:mod:`digraphs` module).

-Let us indeed first have a look at the pairwise asymmetric part of the *at least as well as rated*, namely the *better rated* opinions of the movie critics.
+Let us indeed first have a look at the pairwise asymmetric part of the *at least as well as rated*, namely the '*better rated than*' and '*less well rated than*' opinions of the movie critics.

 >>> ag = AsymmetricPartialDigraph(g)
 >>> ag.showHTMLRelationTable(actionsList=g.computeNetFlowsRanking(),ndigits=0)